kirstein/angular-autodisable/README.md

   angular.module('MyApp', [ 'ngAutodisable', ... ]);
 ```

-If thats done then just follow those simple steps:
+If that's done then just follow those simple steps:

 1. just attach `ng-autodisable` directive to the element which happens to have `ng-click` directive OR a form that has the `ng-submit` directive.
 2. ???